Mowg (composer): Early life

-Lee Sung-hyun found his way into the music world quite naturally.
-His parents, who were often busy, enrolled him in a piano academy, which ultimately fostered his passion for music.
-He also discovered joy in films aired on Saturday Night Movie.
+Lee Sung-hyun started knowing more about music in high school.
+His parents enrolled him in a piano academy, which ultimately fostered his passion for music.
+At that time, he liked to watch Saturday Night Movie.
+That was his first time having interest in film scores.
 He distinctly remembers two pieces: Joaquín Rodrigo's "Aranjuez Concerto," the signal music for The Masterpiece of Saturday, and Exodus, the theme music of the same program.

-His diverse taste in movies and music extended to radio programs, where he listened to various genres, including jazz, blues, pop, rock, new country, and new wave.
+He also listened to various genres in radio, including jazz, blues, pop, rock, new country, and new wave.
 He recorded these on cassette tapes and memorized their stories.
 The music and films he encountered provided him strength during his sensitive adolescence.

 Lee's parents weren't supportive of his musical interests.
 His father, a former rugby player, encouraged him to join the school rugby team, believing it would distract him from music and help him manage his emotions.
 To build his physique, he was required to eat two slices of tofu each morning and pushed himself to the limit during training sessions.
 Over time, he developed a rugby player's physique.
-However, during this period, his personality exhibited contrasting traits—sometimes quiet and withdrawn, at other times outgoing and energetic, reminiscent of manic-depressive tendencies.
+However, during this period, his personality exhibited contrasting traits, sometimes quiet and withdrawn, at other times outgoing and energetic, reminiscent of manic-depressive tendencies.

 By the time he graduated from high school, Lee was immersed in the local jazz scene, performing at "All That Jazz" in Itaewon.
 Jazz pianist Lee Young-gyeong, a prominent figure at the venue, encouraged him to pursue his musical aspirations in New York.
 Despite his family's objections, Lee was determined.
 He stated, "I couldn't live in a system that opposed my love for music.
 When faced with the choice of giving up on myself or my family, I ultimately chose to leave my family behind."
 In 1993, he prioritized his passion for music over his family's disapproval and moved to New York.

 Career

+Beginning in New York

-For Lee Sung-hyun, New York represented freedom.
-He enrolled in school to maintain legal residency in the U.S., though he had little interest in studying.
-He led a vibrant life and longed for freedom, but his difficulty communicating may have hindered his adjustment to school.
-Music in New York was not just a dream for him; it was a matter of survival.
-He collaborated with various artists across genres, including jazz, and participated in Broadway shows.
-He was nicknamed Mowg due to his resemblance to Mowgli from The Jungle Book.
+Lee went to New York after enrolled to an undergraduate school.
+However difficulty in communicating hindered his adjustment to school.
+He end up dropping out.
+There he collaborated with various artists across genres, including jazz, and participated in Broadway shows.
 Proficient in multiple instruments, such as bass, guitar, keyboard, and drums, living in Harlem exposed Lee to a diverse cultural environment that influenced his music.
+As a session player and producer, he frequently traveled between Seoul, New York, and Los Angeles.
 Although Mowg can play several instruments, he is most recognized as a jazz bassist, often playing a 7-string bass, which distinguishes him from the typical 4-string bass players.
-He has been referred to as "the greatest star of fusion jazz."
-As a session player and producer, he frequently traveled between Seoul, New York, and Los Angeles.
+Fellow musician gave him the nicknamed Mowg due to his resemblance to Mowgli from The Jungle Book.